 According to the LX Factory’s website, from the second half of XIX century, in Alcântara, Lisbon, the complex of fabrics has been increasingly developed and occupied by manufacturing companies from Lisbon and other countries.
 Nowadays, this huge industrial area – in total its size is more than 23.000 m2 – is intended for public use.
 The owners have decided to revamp the old buildings and show the whole district as a very modern, energetic and artistic spot – the first of its kind in Lisbon.

-As a result, in the old fabrics, there are many headquarters of companies from different areas – from publicity, communication and architecture to art, fashion or music.
-It’s very easy to find there restaurants, coffee shops or beer gardens and each of them will probably surprise you by its unusual concept of interior design, menu offers or additional attractions (e.g. workshops, exhibitions or performances).
+As a result, in the old fabrics, there are many headquarters of companies from different areas – from publicity, communication, and architecture to art, fashion or music.
+It’s very easy to find there restaurants, coffee shops or beer gardens and each of them will probably surprise you by its unusual concept of interior design, a menu offers or additional attractions (e.g. workshops, exhibitions or performances).

 Digital nomads paradise

 As a digital nomad, you can spend in LX Factory long hours sitting in the modern cafes, sunny gardens or in the coworking space.
 The diversity of their offer is a guarantee that everyone should find there a spot suitable for his or her needs.
 Almost every place offers a good internet connection as well as a very friendly and creative atmosphere.

 Need a break after a few hours of work?
 Let’s organize a tour through the industrial area of LX Factory.
 On the walls of fabrics and buildings, you can notice many great examples of Lisbon’s street art.
 In the meantime, you have an occasion to enter plenty of shops with a very diversified offer of handicrafts, organic drinks, food and more!

 LX Factory has organized events for the young creatives as well as for families with children.
 Concerts, street art performances, workshops – almost everything what is needed to spend a day off in a very active and satisfying way.